cyatteau/esri-react-maps/README.md

 # Esri Maps - a React Application
-Explore how to use Esri's services in Esri's JS SDK maps, Esri Leaflet maps, and MapLibre maps.
+Explore how to use Esri's services in Esri's JS SDK maps.

 ## About this Project
 This project was built using Esri's Services, APIs, SDKs, and Calcite components.